vargaaj/llm-chatbot/README.md

-# LLM-Chatbot
+# LLM Chatbot

-A very basic LLM-Chatbot that makes use of `qwen2.5-coder:3b`.
+A very basic LLM Chatbot that makes use of `qwen2.5-coder:3b`.

 ## Demo